zumbalogy/command_search/README.md

 --- the string would be converted to a sane regex that handled word boundries
 --- and casing and all. (and user could pass in own regex if they want to differnt
 --- defaults).

+TODO: make sure periods in strings work, like "Dr.Foo"
+TODO: current commands are passed though as commands without validation.

+Note: in example project, have a "sort by" example